liqotech/liqo/docs/index.md

 # What is Liqo?

-Liqo is an open-source project that enables **dynamic and seamless Kubernetes multi-cluster topologies**, encompassing heterogeneous on-premise, cloud-provided, and edge infrastructures.
+Liqo is an open-source project that enables **dynamic and seamless Kubernetes multi-cluster topologies**, supporting heterogeneous on-premise, cloud and edge infrastructures.

-## What does Liqo provide?
+## What does it provide?

 ````{grid} 1 1 1 2
 :padding: 0